Microsoft DOS edit command

 If your mouse drivers are not loaded while in MS-DOS or the Windows command line you may have no mouse support.
-It is still posible to navigate the Editor using shortcut keys as seen in the below list.
+It is still possible to navigate the Editor using shortcut keys as seen in the below list.

 Quick Tip: Pressing Alt allows you to quickly navigate through edit without having to memorize the below commands.

 |Home||Move cursor to the beginning of the line currently on.|